 The operating agreement could also require individual family members to make regular contributions of cash or other assets, such as having each grandchild contribute $50 per month into the LLC.
-Another provision of an LLC operating agreement could limit investments to certain types of assets, such as stocks with dividend yields over 5% or rental properties in a certain zip code.
-You could even require the LLC to only build car washes in certain states.
+Another provision of an LLC operating agreement could limit investments to certain types of assets, such as stocks with dividend yields over 5%, or rental properties in a certain zip code.
+You could even require the LLC only to build car washes in certain states.

 If your goal is to have the family work as an integrated unit, you can have your LLC operating agreement written so that all investment decisions must be approved by every single shareholder or a certain percentage of the shareholders.
 That way, you can create a culture of collaboration.

-One of the most famous family limited liability companies is Walton Enterprises LLC, which is the vehicle through which the members of Sam Walton’s family own their shares of Wal-Mart Stores, Inc. In effect, Wal-Mart is controlled by Walton Enterprises LLC, which is controlled by the Walton family.
-Each Christmas, the family meets at Helen Walton’s home and the managers of Wal-Mart make presentations to the LLC members.
-The members decide whether to pay dividends, reinvest in other operations such as the Arvest Bank, or a whole host of other options.
-It has been reported that the family LLC won’t make decisions unless everyone is in agreement, explaining how Wal-Mart has experienced almost half a century of consistent control, culture, and growth.
+One of the most famous family LLCs is Walton Enterprises LLC, which is the vehicle through which the members of Sam Walton’s family own their shares of Walmart Stores, Inc. In effect, Walmart is controlled by Walton Enterprises LLC, which is controlled by the Walton family.

 Another famous family LLC is Cascade Investment LLC, the private holding company of Bill Gates.
-Cascade, which was funded by the systematic sale of Microsoft shares over many decades, now owns everything from luxury hotels to car dealerships and railroad stakes to restaurants.
+Cascade, which was funded by the systematic sale of Microsoft shares over many decades, now owns everything from luxury hotels to car dealerships, and railroad stakes to restaurants.

 How does a family LLC factor into estate planning?